 Here are some puppy foods we like for Doberman Pinscher puppies:

 Canidae has been a respected dog food company for many years, especially among serious dog breeders and people who compete with their dogs in many dog sports.
 Many breeders recommend Canidae foods.
 Canidae All Life Stages Large Breed Puppy food is formulated for puppies that will mature weighing more than 50 pounds.
-The first five ingredients in this food are: duck meal (source of L-carnitine), brown rice, oats, peas, and ocean fish meal.
+The first five ingredients in this food are: chicken, duck broth, duck, dried egg whites, and brown rice.
 The food has no corn, no wheat, no soy.
 It has probiotics, antioxidants, and omega-6 and omega-3 fatty acids.
-It has 22 percent crude protein and 13 percent crude fat, with 410 kcal/cup.
-Canidae also makes canned food for large breeds and they have a new kibble formula for large breed adult dogs.
+It has 9.5 percent crude protein and 7.5 percent crude fat, with 429 kcal/13 oz can.
+Canidae also makes dry food for large breeds and they have a new kibble formula for large breed adult dogs.
 This would be a good puppy food for any owner trying to encourage slow growth in their Doberman puppy.

 Holistic Select Large & Giant Breed Puppy Health is available in a lamb meal and oatmeal recipe.
 The formula includes active probiotics, healthy fiber, and digestive enzymes to help your Doberman puppy’s digestive system.
 The food includes meat protein in the form of lamb, chicken, and fish meals.
 DHA supports healthy brain and eye development.
 The first five ingredients in the food are: lamb meal, ground brown rice, ground white rice, chicken meal, and dried beet pulp.
 This formula has 23 percent crude protein and 12 percent crude fat with 375 kcal/cup.
 Holistic Select has a number of good kibble and canned foods including a grain free puppy food with higher protein and fat percentages, if you don’t like this formula.